Yandex Cloud

 Activate the transferActivate the transfer

-1. Activate the transfer and wait until its status switches to Replicating.
+1. Activate the transfer and wait for its status to change to Replicating.

 2. Make sure the data from the source has been moved to the Data Streams stream: